 The state requires that hospitals submit revenue information including charges.
-It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the service.
+It is important to note that

 Typically actual payments are much less than charges due to managed care-negotiated discounts and denial of payment by insurance companies.
 Charges also do not reflect the actual cost to deliver the care that each patient needs.